helboukkouri/recital_2020/README.md

 You can adapt the `run_experiments.sh` script to download and use any of the available models.

-Here is a list of all the models you can use:
+Here is a list of all the models you can use.
+All models follow the same *architecture* as [BERT(base)](https://github.com/google-research/bert#pre-trained-models):

 | Keyword                                	| Model description                                           	|
 |---------------------------------------------	|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|